 My original training is in acoustic and electroacoustic music composition, but I have worked in many different performing arts contexts.
 These apparatuses are an attempt to engage with challenges found in the musical score, devised theatre, and task-based movement creation.
 In my own practice, I am trying to pivot from working with pitch, rhythm, and timbre to the creation of mechanics that can eventually be “functional.”

-These interests are coupled with a renewed interest in speculative fiction.
+These goals are coupled with a renewed interest in speculative fiction.

 In this framework, I want to examine the role of human labour, skills, and decision making as the world shifts to automation, and is governed by algorithmic processes of our own creation.